 Funding opportunity

-Apply for funding to advance arts and humanities research agendas, research leadership and research teams, at scale, through a pilot approach to team convening.
+Invited teams can apply for funding to advance ambitious arts and humanities research agendas, research leadership and research teams, at scale, through a pilot approach to team-convening.

-Mission awards will embrace a new model of research leadership and teamworking, convening expertise from across the research ecosystem to advance ambitious arts and humanities led research agendas.
+Mission awards will embrace a new model of research leadership and teamworking, drawing upon expertise from across the research ecosystem.

 You must be based at a UK research organisation eligible for Arts and Humanities Research Council (AHRC) funding.

-The full economic cost (FEC) must be between £2 million and £3 million for projects lasting up to four years.
+The full economic cost (FEC) of your project must be between £2 million and £3 million.
+AHRC will fund 80% of the FEC.

 Who can apply